 - May 2015, “My Journey Back to Health, Living with Multiple Chemical Sensitivities”

 I practice a holistic approach to health and wellness, which means that I look at how all areas of your life are connected.
 Does stress at your job or in your relationship cause you to overeat?
 Does lack of sleep or low energy prevent you from exercising?
 As we work together, we will look at how all parts of your life affect your health as a whole.

-Together we will work to reach your health goals in areas such as achieving optimal weight, reducing food cravings, increasing sleep, and maximizing energy.
+Together we will work to reach your health goals.
 As we work together, you’ll develop a deeper understanding of the food and lifestyle choices that work best for you and implement lasting changes that will improve your energy, balance and health.

 It’s easy to overlook all of the things that contribute to our sense of nourishment and fulfillment.
 It’s not just the food we eat that affects our health, but all of the other factors present in our daily lives.
 Healthy relationships, a fulfilling career, regular physical activity, and a spiritual awareness are essential forms of nourishment.
 I will support you in achieving all of your goals, from eating the right foods for your body to living an inspired, fulfilling life.

 Many nutrition experts give their clients a list of foods to avoid and foods to eat, which explains why so many people are turned off by nutrition.
 My approach is different – by eating and drinking foods that are good for you, you will naturally have less room and desire for unhealthy foods.
 Simply put, you will “crowd out” the unhealthy food in your diet.
 This takes a little practice to make happen, but I will support you all the way.